partofthething/physprog/README.md

 width of a widget.
 Or you may be a fund manager trying to maximize your up-market capture ratio while minimizing your down-market capture ratio.

-Regardless of what you want to optimize, it's often a dark-art to weight multiple performance metrics into one aggregate objective function to pass off to a general purpose function minimizer.
+Regardless of what you want to optimize, it's often a dark art to weight multiple performance metrics into one aggregate objective function to be passed off to a general purpose function minimizer.

 **physprog** eliminates the guess-work by taking meaningful preferences for each